atvanguard/eth-producthunt/README.md

 A decentralized product hunt.

-- Anyone can list products under predefined categories.
-- People can vote on products.
+### Actions
+- List a new product (provide IPFS hash of the product details)
+- Upvote a product
+- Downvote a product
-- Folks can tip the maker of a product.
+- Tip the maker
+- Delete a product

-- The above operations obviously require gas.
+The above operations obviously require gas.